UNDERSTANDING PROSTATE CANCER

 Metastatic hormone-sensitive prostate cancer (mHSPC): prostate cancer that has spread to other parts of the body and can be treated with hormone therapy

-Non-metastatic castration-resistant prostate cancer (nmCRPC): prostate cancer that has not spread to other parts of the body and no longer responds to hormone therapy
+Non-metastatic castration-resistant prostate cancer (nmCRPC): cancer that has not spread beyond the prostate and no longer responds to hormone therapy.
+Also called non-metastatic prostate cancer

 Prostate biopsy: a procedure to remove tissue samples from the prostate